Welcome to week 5 of our Make Stories Like Roald Dahl summer challenge. This week is all about nosing about with nature, just like Roald Dahl!

 Make sure that you take care with what you touch and pick up for this week’s challenge.
-Get a grown-up to check it’s safe and that it doesn’t belong to someone else!
+Check it’s safe and that it doesn’t belong to someone else!
 Remember to wash your hands afterwards too.

 Does your art give you an idea?
 Or can you describe it?

 You should now have some natural art!
 Does it give you an idea for a story?
 Write it, draw it, act it out or just tell us about it using #MakeStoriesLikeRoaldDahl.

 With Michael from the Museum's Front of House team.